helunxing/microservices-backend/README.md

 This introduction is for the Time Agreement web app project, specifically its Backend part.

-This project is deployed at: <https://hlx.codes>
+The project is deployed at: <https://hlx.codes>

 Other parts introduction for this project: